How one small Wisconsin hospital was saved amid a statewide rural health crisis

 Trapped under antiquated policies and infrastructure in communities with dwindling populations, some rural hospitals cannot afford to adapt to a rapidly evolving health care system.

-Said Topchik: “There’s a lot of agreement that we need to do something ... because otherwise you’re going to see a dust bowl vision … with all these small towns just drying up and blowing away like tumbleweeds.”
+“There’s a lot of agreement that we need to do something ... because otherwise you’re going to see a dust bowl vision … with all these small towns just drying up and blowing away like tumbleweeds,” said Topchik.

 Keeping beds open — but empty

 The federal Critical Access Hospital designation is vital for many small rural hospitals.
-If hospitals meet requirements, including 25 or fewer inpatient beds, 24-hour emergency care and located more than 35 miles from another hospital, Medicare reimburses them at 101% of allowable cost, although the number is closer to 90% in reality because of cutbacks and what is deemed allowable, Topchik said.
+If hospitals meet requirements, including 25 or fewer inpatient beds, 24-hour emergency care and located more than 35 miles from another hospital, Medicare reimburses them at 101 percent of allowable cost, although the number is closer to 90 percent in reality because of cutbacks and what is deemed allowable, Topchik said.

 That higher reimbursement is the only thing keeping some rural hospitals open.
 But it also locks them into a model of inpatient-focused care that no longer makes sense, according to Dave Mosley, managing director of Navigant Health Care.